Multiwinner approval voting

-Multiwinner approval voting, also called approval-based committee voting, is a multi-winner electoral system that uses approval ballots.
+Multiwinner approval voting, sometimes also called approval-based committee (ABC) voting, refers to a family of multi-winner electoral systems that use approval ballots.
 Each voter may select ("approve") any number of candidates, and multiple candidates are elected.
-The number of elected candidates is usually fixed in advance.
-For example, it can be the number of seats in a country's parliament, or the required number of members in a committee.

 Multiwinner approval voting is an adaptation of approval voting to multiwinner elections.
 In a single-winner approval voting system, it is easy to determine the winner: it is the candidate approved by the largest number of voters.
 In multiwinner approval voting, there are many different ways to decide which candidates will be elected.